DePauw University Orchestra

 Orcenith Smith, music director

 The DePauw Symphony Orchestra opens its season with virtuosity and grand imagery.
 The opening overture to Mozart’s comic opera The Marriage of Figaro is fast, humorous and filled with dramatic interjections, while the exquisite tone poem The Fountains of Rome, by Italian composer Ottorino Respighi, provides reflection on four famous fountains, noting the activity around each at different times of day, from serene to frenzied.
-Juxtaposing the two pieces is Jonathan Newman's contemporary work Blow it Up, Start Again, which was performed at the BBC Proms in 2015.
-It's energetic, mechanical sound is a whirlwind of an experience, and as Newman said himself, ”If the system isn't working anymore, then do what Guy Fawkes tried and go anarchist: Blow it all Up, and Start Again.“
+Juxtaposing the two pieces is Jonathan Newman’s contemporary work Blow it Up, Start Again, which was performed at the BBC Proms in 2015.
+Its energetic, mechanical sound is a whirlwind of an experience.

 Wolfgang Amadeus Mozart ~ Le Nozze de Figaro Overture